Want developers to code with security awareness? Bring the training to them.

 Developers need processes that meet the demands of this new digitalised world.
 They need to be able to deliver on time, immediately respond to changing requirements and rapidly deploy new features in mass.
 Achieving this requires the right devops platform; one that simplifies the development process while improving developers’ security knowledge and quality coding skills.
 This integrated approach might be the catalyst to start winning over developers with less disruptive learning, and create some pathways for more in-depth courses, training up security champions, and generally inspiring that shared responsibility we need to keep the world’s data safe and sound.
 Furthermore, by integrating source code management, issue tracking, project planning, documentation tools and security training into one simple infrastructure with one login developers waste less time on administrative tasks.

-To help organisations achieve this utopia Secure Code Warrior is partnering with Cloudogo to bring secure training directly into their tool SCM-Manager.
-With the Secure Code Warrior plug-in, educational videos and links to security vulnerability challenges are displayed directly in pull requests.
+To help organisations achieve this utopia Secure Code Warrior is partnering with Cloudogu to bring secure training directly into their tool SCM-Manager.
+With the Secure Code Warrior plug-in for SCM-Manager, educational videos and links to security vulnerability challenges are displayed directly in pull requests.
 This way developers directly get all the important information about a security vulnerability at the time they need it, including knowledge on how to prevent that vulnerability.
 This plug-in is free and available to use immediately.
-By helping businesses adopt an integrated approach to secure coding and providing their joint expertise to help companies build an effective DevSecOps team, Cloudogo and Secure Code Warrior aim to arm business with the 3 outlined fundamentals needed to create leading digital products for our world.
+By helping businesses adopt an integrated approach to secure coding and providing their joint expertise to help companies build an effective DevSecOps team, Cloudogu and Secure Code Warrior aim to arm business with the 3 outlined fundamentals needed to quickly create leading digital products for our world.

-To celebrate this partnership both companies are running an International DACH Coding Tournament on September 29th.
-During the tournament, developers will get to compete against their peers in a series of vulnerable code challenges that ask them to identify a problem, locate insecure code, and fix a vulnerability.
-All challenges are based on the OWASP Top 10, and players can choose to compete in a range of software languages including Java EE, Java Spring, C# MVC, C# WebForms, Go, Ruby on Rails, Python Django & Flask, Scala Play, Node.JS, React, and both iOS and Android development languages.
-It’s a free and engaging way to kick off your security awareness program with lots of cool prizes for the best players - so get involved today.
-Find out more about the tournament here.
+To celebrate this partnership both companies ran an International DACH Coding Tournament on September 29th 2021.
+During the tournament, developers got to compete against their peers in a series of vulnerable code challenges that asked them to identify a problem, locate insecure code, and fix a vulnerability.
+All challenges were based on the OWASP Top 10, and players could choose to compete in a range of software languages including Java EE, Java Spring, C# MVC, C# WebForms, Go, Ruby on Rails, Python Django & Flask, Scala Play, Node.JS, React, and both iOS and Android development languages.
+Tournaments like this are a free and engaging way to kick off your security awareness program with lots of cool prizes for the best players.